Jigsy1/IdeoCipher/README.md

 <h1>Decryption Challenges:</h1>

-If you want to try decrypting some messages I wrote purely to see if they can be cracked, click these pastebin links:
+If you want to try decrypting some messages I wrote purely to see if they can be cracked, click these links:

-09/02/203: Sadly, due to circumstances beyond my control - such as the password for the VeraCrypt file these were stored in being apparently incorrect - I've had to completely remake these.
+09/02/2023: Sadly, due to circumstances beyond my control - such as the password for the VeraCrypt file these were stored in being apparently incorrect - I've had to completely remake these.
 I will make a note of the links and re-add them if possible if by some freak of magic I'm able to get back into the file.

+22/02/2023: Turns out two of the unused Characters had been part of the main character base for the last six years.
+Therefore, if you plan on trying to crack these, I recommend adding all of the unused characters to the roster.
+(Since a computer can tell the difference between the two.)

 1. <a href="https://github.com/Jigsy1/IdeoCipher/issues/2">1st implementation</a> - Straightforward.
 Uses a different character order and key structure than the example, obviously.
 (EASY MODE)
 2. <a href="https://github.com/Jigsy1/IdeoCipher/issues/3">2nd implementation</a> - Spaces encoded.
 Uses the same character order but key structure than the first implementation.
 (NORMAL MODE)